Extent: 20 ECTS

 Content and structure of the minor

-- The student understands the many purposes of a package and knows how the packaging value chain is constructed.
+- The student gets a holistic understanding of how packaging works and what it enables.
 S/he understands how a package can serve different stakeholders in different phases of the product's life cycle and how packaging value chain is constructed.

 - The student knows the principles of visual, structural and user-centred packaging design that complies with sustainable development and is able to evaluate the feasibility of a packaging solution from many different perspectives.